Is it for you?

 - Boren Fellowships: January 24, 2024

 Are you eligible?

 - be U.S. citizens at the time of application.

 - be high school graduates, or have earned a GED.

-- be matriculated for the duration of their Boren Awards-funded program in an undergraduate degree program located within the U.S. that’s accredited by a body recognized by the U.S. Department of Education.
-Boren Scholars must remain matriculated in their undergraduate programs for the duration of the scholarship and may not graduate until the scholarship is complete.
+- be matriculated for the duration of their Boren Awards-funded program in an undergraduate or graduate degree program located within the United States and accredited by a body recognized by the U.S. Department of Education.

 How do you work with the NFP?

-To apply for this award, JHU nomination is not required, but candidates benefit greatly from working closely with us.
-Applicants submit their own materials to the Boren, but are encouraged to work with our Program Coordinator, Mariam Banahi, who is available to advise applicants and read drafts of essays.
+To apply for this award, JHU nomination is not required.
+Applicants submit their own materials to the Boren, but are encouraged to work with our staff, who are available to advise applicants and read drafts of essays.
 Please note: SAIS applicants should work with their school’s designated Boren representative.

-The timeline gives an overview of the application process.
-Your first step is to contact Mariam Banahi by emailing her to discuss your intent to apply.
-In preparation, please have a closer look below for more resources to learn about the Boren.
+The timeline gives an overview of the application process and when to reach out to us.
+In preparation, see “have a closer look” below for more resources about the Boren.